 It’s simple in theory (which is why I could sum it up in a 90-second song) but is a little more challenging in execution.

 To make it as simple as possible, here are the 9 steps to reach FIRE (financial independence retire early).

 Step 1.
 Think about what kind of life you want to live.
-What does a meaningful life look to you?
+What does a meaningful life look like to you?

 The biggest problem with mainstream personal finance and money advice is it’s all about the money!

 But what’s more important than money is life.
 You can always go out and make more money, but you can never get back your time.
 So before you even start thinking about the money, first think about what kind of life you want to live.
 Seriously, write it down.